 National Plan for Education Evaluations 2016-2019The Finnish Education Evaluation Centre (FINEEC) is an independent government agency responsible for the evaluation of education.
 It carries out evaluations related to education including the operations of education providers from early childhood education to higher education.
-The FINEEC comprises the Evaluation Council, the Higher Education Evaluation Committee and the General and Vocational Education Evaluation Units (Helsinki and Jyväskylä) and the Higher Education Evaluation Unit.
+The FINEEC comprises the Evaluation Council, the Higher Education Evaluation Committee and three units: the General Education and Early Childhood Education Unit, the Vocational Education Unit, and the Higher Education and Liberal Adult Education Unit.

 The aim of FINEEC is to implement evaluations related to education, education providers and higher education institutions (HEIs).
 In addition, FINEEC implements assessment of learning outcomes for basic and upper secondary educations.
 Moreover, FINEEC’s duties include supporting education providers and HEIs in issues related to evaluation and quality assurance, as well as to develop education evaluation.
 Provisions on the duties and organisation of FINEEC are laid down in the Act 1295/2013 and Government decree 1317/2013.